ProjectEssentials/ProjectEssentials-Permissions/documentation/in-using.md

 - permission: ess.perm.user
 ```

-## 2. For developing and developers:
+## 2. For developers:

 ### 2.1 Getting started with installing.

 To get the Permissions API source for development and interactions with the rights of players, you need to get the dependencies and get the documentation to view it in your IDE.

-Installation documentation is located in the readme file or just follow the link: https://github.com/ProjectEssentials/ProjectEssentials-Permissions#-install-using-gradle
+Installation documentation is located in the readme file (or just follow the link): https://github.com/ProjectEssentials/ProjectEssentials-Permissions#-install-using-gradle

 ### 2.2 Configuration.